25 Best Korean Drama of all Time for K-Drama Lovers Watch:

 Plot: Captain Yoo Si-jin of the South Korean Special Forces.
 He and his friend Master Sergeant Seo Dae-young watch a young man stealing a motorcycle and apprehend him while off-duty.

 During the chase, the robber, Kim Gi-bum, is injured and taken to the hospital.
 Dae-young discovers that the burglar has stolen his phone and travels to the hospital with Si-jin to reclaim it.
-Si-jin and Mo-Yeon maintain their relationship after returning to Korea until Si-jin and Dae-young are assigned to a classified operation.
-Then, they vanished and though slain.
+Si-jin and Mo-yeon maintain their relationship after returning to Korea until Si-jin and Dae-young are assigned to a classified operation.
+Then, they vanished and thought slain.
 However, Si-jin eventually finds her on the first anniversary of their deaths.
 At the same time, Dae-young traveled to Uruk to find Myung-Ju after informing the Military Headquarters that they were alive.

 Si-jin told Mo-Yeon after their reunion that he and Dae-young had been liberated from prison by “a buddy from afar,” a soldier from North Korea whom Si-jin had previously assisted.
 Thus, Si-jin and Mo-Yeon, as well as Myung-Ju and Dae-young, have all been blissfully reunited.

 8- Strong Girl Bong Soon (2017)

 Why: This show has a gripping plot involving a superpower and is the best Korean drama of all time.
 Still, it risks becoming immature or campy, especially considering the frequent light-hearted parts that break up the action and tension.